MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 - **Snapshot history + delta log** - easy rollback, and see at a glance what was changed in the state.
 - **Auto model-switching** so that you can use a different model for tracking the state.
 - **Full-context audit mode** in case you lose your state.
-- **Custom fields, themes, reorderable sections**; track whatever you want beyond the stock fields.
+- **Custom fields, themes, reorderable sections**; track whatever you want beyond the stock fields and customize the visuals to your liking.
 - **Automatic D&D wikidot spell links** - look up spells by clicking on them without awkward googling.
 - **Mobile support** (open from the wand menu).
 - **Talk to the tracker model directly via (💬)**, making editing or adding things easy.
 - **Onboarding system** - roll up a random character or describe one to the model.
 - **Profile saving** - switch between multiple campaigns without losing your state.
 - **Homebrew-friendly** and flexible in general, relying on AI to do a lot of the lifting.
+- **Automatic Long-Context Tracking** via the Lorebook Agent.

 <div align="center">
   <figure>